-Project Number: 2023-U2 Utilities: Water Service Line Replacement NEW
+Project Number: 2023-U2 Utilities: Water Service Line Replacement NEW Description: Replacement of waters service lines cription: Replacement of waters service lines.

 Justification: This action is required to comply with Michigan's Lead and Copper Rule (LCR).
 All lead service lines served by City of Mason Water Plant must be replaced by 2041.
 Water service lines will be evaluated through the street program and changed during street construction if containing lead.
 In the event that no or limited lead service lines are in street construction area, lead services lines that have been identified in other areas of the city will be replaced.
 Newly added due to expanded asset management plan including more utility detail related to lead service line replacement.